georgeonalo/rentzone-github-actions-terraform-ecs-project/README.md

-## Summary Jobs built in my pipeline to complete this project.
+## Summary of Jobs built in my pipeline to complete this project.

 A Build is triggered in my pipeline when a git commit is pushed into my github repository, and below are the different jobs that is build in the pipeline.

--**1** **Configure AWS credentials;** The first job configure AWS credentials for GitHub Actions to access and create resources in my AWS account.
+**1** **Configure AWS credentials;** The first job configure AWS credentials for GitHub Actions to access and create resources in my AWS account.

--**2** **Build AWS infrastructure with terraform;** The second job deploys infrastructure in AWS using Terraform and creates a VPC with public and private subnets, internet gateway, security groups, nat gateways, application load balancer, Rds instance, IAM role, S3 bucket, Record set in Route
+**2** **Build AWS infrastructure with terraform;** The second job deploys infrastructure in AWS using Terraform and creates a VPC with public and private subnets, internet gateway, security groups, nat gateways, application load balancer, Rds instance, IAM role, S3 bucket, Record set in Route
 53, Request and ssl certificate to encrypt data in transit, ECS cluster, ECS task defination and ECS service in auto scaling groups.

--**3 Start self-hosted EC2 runner;* After building the infrastructure in AWS, the next job in my pipeline will start a self-hosted runner and create an Amazon ECR
-    repository to store the docker image for my application
+**3** **Start self-hosted EC2 runner;** After building the infrastructure in AWS, the next job in my pipeline will start a self-hosted runner and **create an Amazon ECR repository** to store the docker image for my application

--
-- Build and push Docker image into ECR
+**4** **Build and push Docker image into ECR;** The fourth job will setup Docker on the sel-hosted runner and build the image for my application and push the image to the Amazon ECR repository

-- Create environment file and export to s3
+**5** **Create environment file and export to s3;** The next job will export environment variables for the fargate containers into a file and copy the file into the s3 bucket

-- Migrate data into RDS database with Flyway
-- Stop self-hosted EC2 runner
-- Create new task definition revision
-- Restart ECS Fargate service
+**6** **Migrate data into RDS database with Flyway;** Parallel to the Job above, another job will use flyway to migrate the sql script for the application into Rds database

+**7** **Stop self-hosted EC2 runner;** The next job terminates the self-hosted runner.

+**8** **Create new task definition revision;** The eight job creates a new ECS task defination revison

+**9** **Restart ECS Fargate service;** The last job in the pipeline uses the new revision of the ECS task defination to update the ECS service making the application available to end users